Broadchurch series 2: Music

 Icelandic musician and composer Ólafur Arnalds composed the music for Broadchurch series two, as he did for series one. Ólafur met with Chibnall and the other producers to discuss the score on 16 August 2014, and began work on the soundtrack the first week of September.

 Ólafur tweeted via Twitter on 8 October that the series two soundtrack would have a much stronger percussion sound.
 He later said that he intended the heavy percussion and faster pace of the music to reflect the confusion and feeling of madness that the characters in series two feel.
 The musical sound was created using a string quartet, piano, drums and percussion instruments, synthesizer, electronic music, and recorded ambient sounds.
 The soundtrack differed from the music for the first series in another way as well.
 In the first series, musical themes could be identified for each character.
 As the music played, a viewer could anticipate what that character would do.
 Special musical clues even helped identify Joe Miller as Danny Latimer's murderer.
 But in series two, the music represents the town of Broadchurch as a whole.
-Doddi, a member of the musical quartet that performs with Ólafur in live shows, provided the percussion music and sounds for the new soundtrack, which (like the first series) was recorded with live musicians in an abandoned church in Reykjavik. Ólafur reported on 26 August that the opening episode involved a 10-minute-long sequence underscored with music.
+Doddi, a member of the musical quartet that performs with Ólafur in live shows, provided the percussion music and sounds for the new soundtrack, which (like the first series) was recorded with live musicians in an abandoned church in Reykjavík. Ólafur reported on 26 August that the opening episode involved a 10-minute-long sequence underscored with music.
 The composer finished writing the first musical cue for episode one on 10 October, and began recording the strings music for series two on 11 November.
 Music for the second episode of series two was delivered on 14 November 2014.

 Ólafur tweeted on 13 November 2014 that he and longtime collaborator, singer Arnór Dan of the Icelandic band Agent Fresco, had written a new closing theme for each episode of series two.
 As of 11 January 2015, Ólafur was completing work on the music for episode seven, and had not yet finished composing for episode eight.

 Ólafur's musical and sound contributions to Broadchurch series two have been highly praised.
 Show creator Chris Chibnall called Ólafur's soundtrack "a narrative all its own".
 Susanna Lazarus at Radio Times described the soundtrack as full of "ethereal vocals and haunting music".
 Alison Graham of Radio Times also had high praise for the soundtrack, saying, "The terrific music is important in building Broadchurch's chilly atmosphere and dark mood.
 Like the best music, it's unobtrusive and doesn't tell you what you should be feeling."
 Catherine Bolado in the Dorset Echo called it "Haunting, achingly beautiful, angry, harrowing, and joyous — the Broadchurch soundtrack is as emotionally charged as the show it is taken from."

 A compilation of Ólafur's music from Broadchurch series one and two was released by Mercury Classics on 19 January 2015.
 The album contains 13 tracks, two of which (the songs "So Close" and "So Far") have a sung vocal component.